Neat-Keat/TUnotes/SEM5/BIOL200/Day 21.md

 # Fate of Pyruvate
 - depends on oxygen avalibility
-	- when oxygen is present, pyrivate is oxidized to acetyl coenzyme ! (acetyl-CoA) which enters the citric acid cycle
+	- when oxygen is present, pyrivate is oxidized to acetyl coenzyme! (acetyl-CoA) which enters the citric acid cycle
 		- aerobic respiration
 	- Without oxygen, pyruvate is reduced in order to oxidize NADH back to NAD+
 		- Fermentation.